 A Century Farm site established in 1894 by J. Frank and Sallie Mann in North Hominy Community in Canton continues today as a barn and wedding venue.Book 5 of Legends, Tales & History of Cold Mountain presents a fascinating history of the farm, the family, and other outbuildings on the property.

 MAST GENERAL STORE:

 Originally housing The Toggery, a clothing store, Mast General took over operation of the 1930s facility in 1991 to complement other historic locations in the historic Mast chain of stores.
 The histories of the Toggery, the Massie/Way family who started the store, Mast General Store, and country stores in general is presented in Book 5 of Legends, Tales & History of Cold Mountain.

-This house was built around one of Waynesville’s historic main street houses.
+The Dr. Joseph Howell & Marietta Welch Way House was built around one of Waynesville’s historic main street houses.
 The Victorian Romanesque-style three-story house also included the medical offices of one of Haywood County’s prominent early medical practitioners in an adjacent extension.
 The widow’s walk on top distinguishes the building architecturally.
 Way family documentation, as well as architectural and decorative features of the house, is discussed in Book 5 of Legends, Tales & History of Cold Mountain.

 This historic Waynesville cemetery began as a home to the 1809 Green Hill Academy and simultaneously served as a cemetery location as early as 1779.
 Veterans of the Civil War, World War I, World War II, Korean War, and the Vietnam War rest forever on these grounds.
 Waynesville’s founding families and those who played a significant role in Haywood County history are buried here also.
 Book 5 of Legends, Tales & History of Cold Mountain gives a comprehensive account of the history of the cemetery and identifies unique grave markers.